Want to have a better online experience without advertisements and sneaky tracking codes that invade your privacy and monitor your activities?

 How does Pi Hole work?

 In simple terms, a DNS server is an internet address registry that helps locate the server using the domain name.
 When you visit any site, a query is made to the DNS server to locate the IP Address (location) of the server to connect to.
-Pi-Hole puts itself between your device and the DNS Server and blocks out any requests to known ad and tracking servers.
+Pi-Hole puts itself between your device and an upstream DNS server and blocks out any requests to known ad and tracking servers.
+Pi Hole can accept DNS queries but it relies on upstream server for resolving the queries.

 Here are some of Pi Hole’s awesome features/advantages: